Volunteer Work in Brazil

 Associação Iko Poran works with a number of NGOs in Rio de Janeiro, mostly engaged in community development projects in low-income communities (often with children and youth), such

-Amizade, Ltd.: The current program partners with several Brazilian NGOs and is based in the Amazon city of Santarém, working with street children; $1,510 for 2 weeks, $1,600 per month;
+Amizade, Ltd.: The current program partners with several Brazilian NGOs and is based in the Amazon city of Santarém, working with street children and other volunteer activities.

 Volunteers for International Partnership: Current programs include working with at-risk children in São Paulo, Florainópolis, and Natal, working with manatees in Balbina (Amazonas

-state), and environmental protection in Bahia state; Portuguese courses and homestays included; $2,225 for 2 months, $2,425 for 3 months.
+state), and environmental protection in Bahia state; Portuguese courses and homestays included.

 Volunteers for Peace: Offers affordable volunteer opportunities near Fortaleza (Ceará state), currently including a project for dental students providing clinical assistance, teaching English to children, and working at a childcare facility.
 An additional placement fee of $500 is charged for all programs.